From the moment we wake up to the time we go to sleep (okay first, we binge a few episodes of 90 Day Fiancé), our skin goes through a lot.

 You’ll want to put your moisturizer on right afterwards while the skin is still damp.
 “Damp skin better absorbs the moisturizer and locks it in for a longer time,” he says.

-Now that you’re showered, already drank one glass of water and you’ve got Rihanna playing, it’s time to start your morning beauty routine.
+Now that you’re showered, already drank one glass of water and you’ve got All Too Well (Taylor's Version) playing, it’s time to start your morning beauty routine.

-If you haven’t already removed your makeup, do so now since your skin will look and feel its best when products are applied to a clean canvas.
+If you didn’t remove your makeup the night before (oops), do so now since your skin will look and feel its best when products are applied to a clean canvas.
 Plus, it’ll feel so good to cleanse any oil that developed overnight, says Dr. Lisa Stirling, MD, a Board-Certified Dermatologist and a Medical Advisor for eMediHealth.

 Since you’re about to head out the door where it’s free-radical city (things like UV radiation, pollution, and toxins, says Dr. Stirling), you’ll want to protect your skin.
 This is where vitamin C serums come in, since they’re chock full of antioxidants that your skin is craving.
 You’ll also want to hydrate the skin with a hyaluronic acid serum or moisturizer.